devmahadev/Research-Web/home/index.md

 Profile: Software Engineer.
 My work at Eliko Tech. was one of the modules of master’s thesis work, which is on model based conformance testing, writing model, implemented automated test cases using  J-Unit frameworks, Selenium and also formal analysis using model checking.

 ---
-**Pro-tip:** I am specializing in model-based testing of real-time systems.
+**Specialization:** I am specializing in model-based testing of real-time systems.
 My current interest is exploiting the Divine and Uppaal model-checker in testing.
 You must know my dear supervisors: [Prof. Jüri Vain](https://www.etis.ee/Portal/Persons/Display/0162fc67-4c10-4477-8a60-dae14775e332).
 {: .notice}